Agnibho-Saha14/Major_Project_SkillExchange/README.md

 3. **Set up environment variables**

-   Create a `.env.local` file in the root directory and add your Clerk keys:
+   Create a `.env` file in the root directory and add your Clerk keys:

    ```env
    VITE_CLERK_PUBLISHABLE_KEY=your-clerk-publishable-key